shwetakadam5/employee-payroll-tracker/README.md

 If no values are provided then the defaulted values are First name, Last name and salary will be defaulted to $0.

 ![alt text](assets/images/DefaultValuesEmployee.png)
-- Click on the link Social Media Marketing : User will be navigated to the details of Social Media Marketing on the webpage.

-**Test 2** : Hovering on the navigation links will display appropriate text.
-- Hover on the link Search Engine Optimization : Hover text will display "Click to visit Search Engine Optimization"
-- Hover on the link Online Reputation Management : Hover text will display "Click to visit Online Reputation Management"
-- Hover on the link Social Media Marketing : Hover text will display "Click to visit Social Media Marketing"

-**Test 3** :
-- Hover on the images : Hover text will display the title of the respective image.

-**Test 4** :
-- Check if appropriate alt text is displayed if the image fails to load for some reason.

-**Test 5**:
-- Check appropriate headers are displayed for every section.

-**Test 6** :
-- Check the title of the webpage upon loading.

 ## License